amin-amani/forensic-code-analysis/README.md

 here is to filter out modules with too few revisions to avoid bias.

+## Build a Knowledge Map of Your System

+### Know the Uses and Misuses
+The knowledge map is useful to everyone on a project:

+* We developers use it to identify peers who can help out with code reviews, design discussions, and debugging tasks.

+* New project members use the knowledge as a communication aid.

+* Testers grab a digital copy of the map to find the developer who’s most likely to know about a particular feature.

+* Finally, technical leaders use the information to evaluate how well the system structure fits the team structure,

+  identify knowledge loss, and ensure that we get the natural informal communication channels we need to write great code.

 ## get a summary of individual contributions

 ```